chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 **(click)**
 Solve this equation for 1: we can see that its units should be the **product** of the units for time and frequency.
-From now on, we'll use black to represent the numeric values in the actual program, and green to represent _unit information_ which gets handled at compile time.
+Let's start using black to represent the numeric values in the actual program, and green to represent _unit information_ which gets handled at compile time.

 **(click)**
 Milliseconds times hertz... that equals